Ph.D. in Psychology: Behavioral and cognitive neuroscience exam and requirements

 1. The student should form a dissertation committee as soon as possible.
 This committee must consist of three psychology faculty members and one extra-departmental faculty member.
 All committee members must have graduate faculty status.
 This committee can be the same as the MAP committee.

 2. The student should prepare and present the dissertation proposal for approval by their committee.
-Upon approval, the committee will sign the Doctoral Dissertation: Prospectus and Record of Approval and the Conflict of Interest form, which should be prepared in advance of the meeting.
+Upon approval, the committee will sign the Doctoral Dissertation: Prospectus and Record of Approval and the Conflict of Interest Form, which should be prepared in advance of the meeting.
 At the meeting, all members of the committee must sign this form indicating approval.
-The student must then submit this form along with the AIC/HIC approval form(s) (if required) and a hardcopy of the proposal manuscript to the psychology graduate advisor.
+The student must then submit this form along with the AIC/HIC approval form(s) (if required) and a hard copy of the proposal manuscript to the psychology graduate advisor.

 3. The student should meet with his or her committee at least once a year to discuss the progress of the dissertation.
 This can be an informal meeting or include a presentation with updates.
 The committee will then provide feedback to the student to make sure the dissertation is progressing successfully.